VisualNeuroscience-UH/CxSystem/Sphinx/configuration.rst

 Currently there are three types of **row_type** implemented:

 * params: defines the run-time parameters of the system run (partially equivalent to the VCX_run)
-* G: defines the neurongroups in the system
+* G: defines the NeuronGroup()s in the system
-* S: defines the synapses connecting the neurongroups in the system
+* S: defines the Synapses() connecting the NeuronGroup()s in the system

 In the next sections, each of these row_types has its own types of columns and are thoroughly explained with examples.
 Note that **mandatory** arguments are wrapped with **<>** whereas the **optional** ones are in **[]**.
 The corresponding **data type** is also presented using **{}**.

 params
 -------------------

-Currently there are three run-time variables implemented in the system:
+Currently there are three configurable run-time variables implemented in the system:

 	:params:  **<total_synapses>{int}:**  Defines the total number of synapses in the system.

 		**<sys_mode>{local, expanded}:** The system can be run in two modes: **local** and **expanded** mode.

-		**<do_optimize>{0,1}:** In Brian2, it is not possible to define number of synapses, but the probability.
+		**<do_optimize>{0,1}:** In Brian2, it is not possible to define number of synapses, but only the probability.
 An optimization mechanism is implemented for when the synaptic connections should be defined based on specific percentages of a total number of synapses in the system.
-This parameter defines whether or not the synapstic connection probabilities should be determined and optimized so that they reproduce aproximately the same amount of connections in the system.
+This parameter defines whether or not the synaptic connection probabilities should be determined and optimized so that they reproduce approximately the same amount of connections in the system.

-* Note1: The optimization should be used when the system is working in the "local" mode, as the catch is to determine the probabiltiies based on the percentages of the total number of synapses, and then expand the system to larger scales.
+* Note1: The optimization should be used when the system is working in the **local** mode, as the catch is to determine the probabilities based on the percentages of the total number of synapses, and then expand the system to larger scales.

 * Note2: using the system in the "local" mode whilst the "do_optimized" flag is enabled will **not** run the simulation.
-This will only determine the probability of each connection based on the percentages and total number of synapses and creating a new csv file based on the the optimized probabilties.
+This will only determine the probability of each connection based on the percentages and total number of synapses and creating a new .CSV file based on the the optimized probabilities.

-Example of the params Column-titles & Column-values lines:
+Example of the params Titles & Values-lines:

 ::